 However, if a child does end up changing their mind, that’s also normal and natural.
 Price reminded the audience how often we change our minds and parts of our identities as we grow and mature.
 Gender expression (how someone outwardly expresses their gender through hairstyle, clothing, etc.) and identity are naturally fluid, so kids should be able to explore those changing parts of themselves without shame or judgment, and parents should provide a supportive home base for whatever gender expression their child feels comfortable with at the moment.

-How can parents support their child’s identity in age-appropriate ways?
+How can parents support their kid’s LGBTQ+ identity in age-appropriate ways?

 There are lots of age-appropriate ways that parents can support and affirm their children as they come into their own identities.
 Learning ways to advocate for the LGBTQ+ community and model allyship with marginalized people is a great place to start.
 The panel of experts shared the following tips for responding to a child’s evolving gender identity or sexual orientation: